aileftech/snap-admin-test/snapadmin-auth/README.md

 Once the application is up and running, you can access the admin interface by opening your web browser and navigating to the following URL:

 [http://localhost:8080/admin](http://localhost:8080/admin)

+You will be prompted with a login screen

 ## 📝 Tests